Anjalii03/Lockdown-Traveller/README.md

 7.Can cancel the trains.

 ### Features to Implement:
-Providing the user seat preferences.
+1.Providing the user seat preferences.
-Multiple trains in a route.
+2.Multiple trains in a route.

 ### Instructions to run:
 1.import mysql-connector-java-5.1.49.jar from dependency folder(adding jar file to the libraries) in LockdownTraveller.